vian0nguyen/gbgd_game-jam1/GDD.md

 ## General Summary
 Deliver mail to mythological figures that have fallen to our earthly realm.
 At the Magic Mailbox anything is possible, except Returns to Sender.
 The communication goes only one way, from the gods and goddesses to the demi gods and fallen deities.

+-> might move away from mythology and more towards family spirits, elders, town mythos

 ## Objectives
 * player experience goals:
 * Key questions: